Action by the Courts, Administration, and Congress

 - Certain lakes and ponds

 - Impoundments of waters of the United States

-Once the rule is published in the Federal Register, a 60-day public comment period will begin.
+On February 14, 2019, the new rule was published in the Federal Register, beginning a 60-day public comment period.